AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/javascript-snippets.md

 ##:sak-sak-logo: Derived Entity Example

-One of the places where JavaScript templates are supported is the creation of a so called "derived entity".
+One of the places where JavaScript templates are supported is to create what is called a "derived entity".
-This one is derived from the received state on the tool and replaces the original state.
+This one is derived from the received state on the tool and replaces the original tool state.

 Below shows a card with a light and brightness entity/attribute.